Welcome to today's edition of the Rush 24-7 podcast.

 That's President Obama saying we need Obamacare because there's 30 million Americans who have no health insurance.

-So how many people will have no health insurance 15 years after the passing of Obamacare in 2024, 30 plus million.
+So how many people will have no health insurance 15 years after the passing of Obamacare?

 That's the official statistic from the Congressional Budget Office.

-So Obamacare, which was created to end the great evil, the wickedness, uh, the moral stain on this society of thirty million people without health insurance.
+So Obamacare, which was created to end the great evil, the wickedness, the moral stain on this society of 30 million people without health insurance, 10 years after the implementation of Obamacare, there will be 30 million plus Americans who still have no health insurance.

 This is the most expensive health care reform in the history of the planet.

-It cost two trillion dollars to date.
+It's cost $2 trillion to date.

 And it doesn't alter the number of uninsured people in America by one.